 If you're having a tattoo or piercing, it's important that a clean, sterilised needle is always used.

-If you're HIV negative, you may be able to take pre-exposure prophylaxis (PrEP) medication to reduce your risk of getting the virus.
+If you're HIV negative, you may be able to take pre-exposure prophylaxis (PrEP) medicine to reduce your risk of getting the virus.

 PrEP is available for some people who are at high risk of HIV infection – for example, those whose partner is HIV positive.

 It's available as a tablet, and is to be taken before you have sex and are exposed to HIV.
-You'll be able to get the medication from sexual health clinics across England.
+You'll be able to get the medicine from sexual health clinics across England.

 Screening for HIV in pregnancy

-All pregnant women are offered a blood test to check if they have HIV as part of routine antenatal screening.
+If pregnant, you'll be offered a blood test to check if you have HIV as part of routine antenatal screening.

-If untreated, HIV can be passed from a pregnant woman to her baby during pregnancy, birth or breastfeeding.
+If untreated, HIV can be passed to your baby during pregnancy, birth or breastfeeding.